zengh5/TA_feature_FT/README.md

 #### ```main_feature_FT_tUAP```: Fine-tune date-free targeted UAPs.

 ### More results
 We provide ablation study on fine-tuning iterations N_ft and target layer k, visual comparison, and the results of date-free targeted UAP, in the 'supp.pdf'.
+We also provide the results when an alternative method (RPA) is used for calculating the aggregate gradient.